wuxudong/react-native-charts-wrapper/README.md

 **Color should use processColor**

+## Notice

+Several settings are removed.

+1. fontFamily & fontStyle

+  The font is a little different in android & ios, I don't know how to configure it in js in the same way.

+2. pie's entryLabelTextSize & entryLabel

+  MpAndroidChart & Charts are dealing pie's entryLabel in a different way, currently the settings of pie's entryLabelTextSize & entryLabel can only work in android.

 ## Need for help

 I spent serveral days to learn swift and ios, but I am still quite new to it.